Anusha806/MetaMCP/README.md

 4. **Package Creation** → Backend creates requirements.txt, README.md, and .env files
 5. **ZIP Bundling** → All files are packaged into a downloadable ZIP
 6. **Download** → User downloads the ready-to-use MCP package
+7. **GitHub Integration** → Automatically commits the zip folder in your github repository

 ## 🆘 Support